cybereagle2001/CandyMath/README.md

 CandyMath works perfectly on GUI/LINUX and MAC OS.

-Run CandyMath_Windows.py for windows users..
+Run CandyMath_Windows.py for windows users.. (if you had any problem in this version please contact me)

 # Requirments:
 * os